 If you are not a soy fan, you have some alternatives, but they may be hard to find.
 If you are okay with soy, just not GMO soy, you can get non GMO or organic soy to use in your feed.

-Non GMO grains are becoming more commonly requested feed ingredients, so getting non GMO soy may just be easier than you think.
+Non GMO grains are becoming more common feed ingredients, so getting non GMO soy may just be easier than you think.
 Ask for non GMO soybean meal at your feed mill and see what they have for you.

 The easy answer to a soybean meal alternative is peanut meal, which is great for the southeast, but not so great for anywhere else due to price.